 Windows 10 allows to enable and disable IPv6, currently available most advanced version of Internet Protocol, with a small registry tweak.
 This protocol is primarily responsible for identifying moreover locating Network for computers connected to the World Wide Web.
 In addition, it also acts as a communication protocol for routing web traffic online.
-But many users don’t prefer to use IPv6 due to lack of support from few modems and router.
-They also hesitate to go with new technology including feature so want it to turn off completely.
+But many users don’t prefer to use IPv6 due to lack of support from a few modems and router.
+They also hesitate to go with new technology including features so want it to turn off completely.

 For IPv6 Internets, an issue can take place on a handful of hosts where there no routing path to it.
 This produces a delay in establishing connection to the resource because the host attempts first for IPv6, which fails, then for IPv4.
 IPv6 in Windows Server 2016 and Windows 10 identifies this situation then stops the starting connection effort.
 So if you Want to that no delay may occur during making a connection you opt to disable it.